 Gregory Annenberg Weingarten

 Gregory Annenberg Weingarten is a vice president and director of the Annenberg Foundation, a family foundation that supports the worldwide community through its grantmaking, technical assistance and direct charitable activities.
-As the Founder of GRoW @ Annenberg, the philanthropic initiative at the Annenberg Foundation, Gregory strives to effect meaningful change through supporting global humanitarian efforts, as well as innovative projects in social justice, education, the arts, civic and cultural life, and much more.
-To date, Gregory’s successful efforts range from repatriating sacred Native American objects to funding a much-needed hospital in Bangladesh to helping low-income students from underserved Los Angeles high schools achieve their dreams of a college degree.
+As the Founder of GRoW @ Annenberg, the philanthropic initiative at the Annenberg Foundation, Weingarten strives to effect meaningful change through supporting global humanitarian efforts, as well as innovative projects in social justice, education, the arts, civic and cultural life, and much more.
+To date, Weingarten’s successful efforts range from repatriating sacred Native American objects to funding a much-needed hospital in Bangladesh to helping low-income students from underserved Los Angeles high schools achieve their dreams of a college degree.

-A graduate of Stanford University, Gregory has a degree in political science.
+A graduate of Stanford University, Weingarten has a degree in political science.
 He worked as a journalist at The Times of London before embarking on a career as an artist.
 His work has been shown in galleries and private collections throughout Europe and the United States.

-Gregory is a member of various boards and committees including the National Park Foundation, the University of Pennsylvania Museum of Archaeology and Anthropology, the Getty Center, the Metropolitan Museum of Art, the Annenberg Foundation Trust at Sunnylands, USC’s Annenberg School for Communication and Journalism, and the American Friends of the Paris Opera & Ballet.
+Weingarten is a member of various boards and committees including the National Park Foundation, the University of Pennsylvania Museum of Archaeology and Anthropology, the Getty Center, the Metropolitan Museum of Art, the Annenberg Foundation Trust at Sunnylands, USC’s Annenberg School for Communication and Journalism, and the American Friends of the Paris Opera & Ballet.